lw-lindaywang/Engie-Energy-Dashboard/README.md

 # Engie Energy Dashboard

 Energy dashboard created for the Engie challenge at Hack OHI/O 2019.
-Capable of parsing thousands of data points from energy meters and funneling them through to an inuitive, user-friendly frontend.
+Capable of parsing thousands of data points from energy meters and presenting the information in an inuitive, user-friendly frontend.

 # Screenshots